 Meet Mount Elbrus: Europe’s Tallest Mountain

 The mountain is made up of two distinct summits, both of which are dormant volcano domes.
-The taller western summit is around 5,642 metres, whereas the smaller summit is 20 metres shorter at 5,621 metres.
+The taller western summit is around 5,642 metres, (18,510 feet) whereas the smaller summit is 20 metres shorter at 5,621 metres.

 The history of Mount Elbrus harks back to ancient Greek myth, and it is thought to be the place where Prometheus was sent as punishment for giving man fire.
-The lower of the two peaks was first climbed by Imperial Army scientific guide Khillar Khachirov in 1829.
+The lower of the two peaks were first climbed by Imperial Army scientific guide Khillar Khachirov in 1829.
 It took another 45 years for someone to tackle the taller summit, this time by an English expedition led by Florence Crauford Grove.

 Today, the mountain lies within the protected area of Prielbrusye National Park, just under two hours from the city of Nalchik or “Нальчик” as you’ll see it written in Russian.
 Nalchik remains to be the main gateway to climbing Mount Elbrus, and you’ll need to get here to begin your adventure to the summit.

 As far as difficulty goes, climbing Mount Elbrus shouldn’t be underestimated and it’s definitely no walk in the park (as I would quickly find out).
-I’d recommend working on your fitness levels before you attempt the climb, because you don’t want it to be holding you back; you’ve got other things to worry about.
+I’d recommend working on your fitness levels before you attempt the climb because you don’t want it to be holding you back; you’ve got other things to worry about.

-A lack of oxygen in the mountains, bitingly cold weather and the wind chill makes this climb difficult before you’ve even started.
+A lack of oxygen in the mountains, bitingly cold weather and the wind chill make this climb difficult before you’ve even started.
 This being said, in the right conditions, and with a good bit of preparation, the reward really outweighs the struggles.

-Its mysterious location deep within the Caucasus, the adventurous nature of travelling to southern Russia and the pure glee of saying; “I’ve climbed the tallest mountain in Europe” makes climbing Mount Elbrus worth the hassle.
+Its mysterious location deep within the Caucasus, the adventurous nature of travelling to southern Russia and the pure glee of saying; “I’ve climbed the tallest mountain in Europe” make climbing Mount Elbrus worth the hassle.